tgve/app/README.md

 ## Separate geography source

 Many people do not have ready to consume (`GeoJSON`) data or CSV of point data.
-From version `1.1.0-beta.0` release (still in beta) eAtlas [can](https://github.com/tgve/eAtlas) take geography data source separately.
-To do this eAtlas expects a CSV and geography (must be GeoJSON).
-Other formats as data source is currently not supported.
+To support a separately-provided geography data source, eAtlas expects a CSV and geography (in GeoJSON).
+Other formats as data source are currently unsupported.

-To pass the data and geography URLs to this app/repository, follow the same three steps above, except in (2):
+To pass the data and geography URLs to the React app, follow the same three steps above, except in (2):

 Replace `https://raw.githubusercontent.com/layik/eatlas-data/main/casualties.csv` with your data URL which does not have geography.
 Additionally, add two or or more environmental variables.
 That is, the `.github/workflows/gh-pages.yml` would look like: